kashkama/React_boilerplate2/README.md

 # React_BoilerPlate2

-* A simple and fast starter kit tool for ReactJs.
+* A simple and fast starter kit tool for ReactJS.
 Just `npm install` then `npm run start`.

 ## Note
 * Dependencies may be outdated.
 Update yourself where necessary.